Differences between fixed and adjustable rate loans

-During the early amortization period of a fixed-rate loan, a large percentage of your payment goes toward interest, and a much smaller percentage toward principal.
-This proportion reverses as the loan ages.
+During the early amortization period of a fixed-rate loan, most of your payment goes toward interest, and a much smaller part toward principal.
+The amount paid toward principal increases up slowly every month.

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select these types of loans because interest rates are low and they wish to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
-Call National Asset Mortgage, LLC at (855) 391-3290 to learn more.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose fixed-rate loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
+Call National Asset Mortgage, LLC at (855) 391-3290 for details.

-Most Adjustable Rate Mortgages feature this cap, which means they can't increase above a specified amount in a given period of time.
-Your ARM may feature a cap on interest rate variances over the course of a year.
-For example: no more than two percent a year, even if the index the rate is based on goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
-Most ARMs also cap your interest rate over the duration of the loan period.
+Most ARM programs have a "cap" that protects borrowers from sudden monthly payment increases.
+There may be a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent a year, even though the index the rate is based on goes up by more than two percent.
+Sometimes an ARM has a "payment cap" that ensures that your payment will not increase beyond a certain amount in a given year.
+Almost all ARMs also cap your interest rate over the life of the loan period.

-ARMs most often have their lowest, most attractive rates toward the beginning of the loan.
-They provide that interest rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are best for borrowers who expect to move in three or five years.
-These types of ARMs most benefit people who plan to move before the initial lock expires.
+ARMs most often have their lowest rates toward the start.
+They usually provide the lower interest rate for an initial period that varies greatly.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are best for people who expect to move within three or five years.
+These types of adjustable rate programs most benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (855) 391-3290.
 We answer questions about different types of loans every day.